arizakevin/cozynote/README.md

 - Session data is passed as a prop to ensure your components always receive the latest session state.

 **useSupabase**
-- The **useSupabase** hook provides convenient, direct access to the Supabase client and the user’s current session from anywhere in the app.
+- The **useSupabase** hook provides convenient, direct access to the Supabase client from anywhere in the app.
 - Internally, it uses React context to ensure only one Supabase client is ever instantiated, avoiding redundant setups and potential inconsistencies.

 **useNotes**